ainter21/report-sectest/Report.md

 ### Security Testing
 ### Project: inventory-management-system

+This report goal is to find XSS vulnerabilities in the project `inventory-management-system`.
+Pixy was used to identify the possible sinks and all the outputs were analyzed and divided between true and false positives.
+For the true positives an attak vector is proposed (applied in the tests with selenium) and a possible fix that is applied to the echo function.

 ## True Positives

 - **xss_dashboard.php_10_min** (line 153): outputs the username in the orders table.
 If the username is a HTML formatted string, it will be printed as it is without controls, so it can be used insert malicious code.
 The **User Wise Order** is only seen by the admin.